How to do Plow Pose: Steps, Benefits and Precautions

 • Beginners should place their fists under the buttocks with the knuckles facing upwards.

-• Practice it regularly for some time to make the back more supple so that toes will gradually move nearer to the ground.
+• Practice it regularly to make the back more supple so the toes gradually move nearer to the ground.

-• The basic focus should stretch the muscles progressively, not permanently by force.
+• The primary focus should be to stretch the muscles progressively, not permanently, by force.

 • The practice of yoga poses like paschimottanasana, yoga mudra, janu sirshasana and shashankasana will help the practitioners to be perfect in halasana.